 Leo Club Faces Backlash for “Peace in the East” Bake Sale

-On Tuesday, October 27th, M-A’s Intercultural Leadership class advertised the Leo Club’s planned “Israeli Support Bake-Sale” on their Instagram.
-That evening, the post received backlash in the comment section.
-Comments included, “Crazy how a legitimate leadership group is supporting an ethnic cleansing,” and “why are you raising money for israel when the US already gives them billions of dollars?”
+Comments included “Crazy how a legitimate leadership group is supporting an ethnic cleansing” and “why are you raising money for israel when the US already gives them billions of dollars?”
 The following day, the post was taken down.

-Intercultural Leadership’s original post.
+Intercultural Leadership’s original Instagram post.

 Some of the bake sale’s posters.

-However, sophomore Josie Weiss, who helped plan the bake sale, said, “It was originally an Israel support bake sale, which we take accountability for, but we changed it to also support innocent people in Gaza.
-There are many organizations that need money right now, but I see how if we’re doing something at school then we should include innocent Palestinians.”
+“It was originally an Israel support bake sale, which we take accountability for, but we changed it to also support innocent people in Gaza,” sophomore Josie Weiss, who helped plan the bake sale, said.
+“There are many organizations that need money right now, but I see how if we’re doing something at school then we should include innocent Palestinians.”

 The M-A Chronicle reached out to the Intercultural Leadership class, but both the teacher and students declined to comment.

-Mar Hudson, a junior at Capuchino High School whose friend sent him the post, commented, “maybe don’t fundraise for a genocide?”
-He explained, “I could not believe that the school admin would approve such an event knowing how controversial and triggering it could be, especially for Jewish and Arab students who may be personally affected.”
+“I could not believe that the school admin would approve such an event knowing how controversial and triggering it could be, especially for Jewish and Arab students who may be personally affected,” Hudson said.

-Klemmer said, “I value the opinions and experiences of both Israelis and Jews as well as those of Palestinians and Arabs.
-If people wanted to have a civil conversation regarding the conflict and their disagreements, I would have been happy to have engaged in one.
+“I value the opinions and experiences of both Israelis and Jews as well as those of Palestinians and Arabs,” Klemmer said.
+“If people wanted to have a civil conversation regarding the conflict and their disagreements, I would have been happy to have engaged in one.
 However, it was completely unacceptable to turn an Instagram comment section into a cesspool of hate and antisemitism.”

 “I think M-A and, as an extension, Leadership, should remain neutral in this situation,” said Ayyar.
 “Supporting a side would lead to further division and alienation within M-A’s community.
 I think it would be fine for the organizers to host a similar event outside of school, though.
 I’m glad they took down the post.
 I hope it gives them time to reflect and move forward.”

-“I was pissed off that they took the post down because it lets the people who I believe are spewing hate speech and spreading wrong information win,” said junior and Jewish Student Union vice president Lainey Egnal.
+“I was pissed off that they took the post down because it lets the people who I believe are spewing hate speech and spreading wrong information win,” junior and Jewish Student Union vice president Lainey Egnal said.
 “It should have been addressed, not ignored.
 The problem is that letting other people tell you what your cause should be about and why your cause is incorrect defeats the entire purpose of showing support for a cause.”

 In response to the backlash, the bake sale organizers tried to clarify that the sale was meant to benefit all victims of the war, rather than solely support Israel.
 The organizers renamed the sale, “Peace in the East.”